The projected dynamic linear model for time series on the sphere: Probabilistic forecasting with spherical data

 \subsection{Point forecasting}

-To generate a point forecast, we can calculate a circular summary statistic for the draws $\{\tilde{a}^{(j)}_{t+1}\}_{j=1}^J$, such as the sample mean direction or the sample circular median.
-We opt for the latter, which is given by
+To generate a point forecast, we can calculate a summary statistic of the draws $\{\tilde{\Bu}^{(j)}_{t+1}\}_{j=1}^J$, such as the sample mean or median direction.
+We opt for the latter \citep{fisher1985jrssb}, which is given by

-and can be calculated using the \texttt{circular} package in \texttt{R}.
-We can measure the error between a forecast $\hat{a}$ and a realization $a$ with circular distance $d(a\com \hat{a})=1-\cos(a-\hat{a})$, and so given a sequence of point forecasts $\hat{a}_{t|t-1}$ and subsequent realizations $a_t$, the mean circular error of a method is
+where $d(\Bu\com\Bv)=\cos^{-1}(\Bu^\tr\Bv)$ is the geodesic distance on the hypersphere.
+We can also use this metric to measure the error between a forecast $\hat{\Bu}$ and a realization $\Bu$.
+So given a sequence of point forecasts $\hat{\Bu}_{t+1|t}$ and subsequent realizations $\Bu_{t+1}$, the mean spherical forecast error of a method is